TfTHacker/obsidian-readwise-inbox/rw-inbox/rw-inbox-config.md

 **Definition:** Exclude highlight blocks that contain the specified tag(s).
 Tag names should specified without the hash mark (\#concept-todo => concept-todo).
 You can specify either a single value or a list of values.
 When a list is used, the include logic is a logical NOR - a highlight featuring any of the specify tags will be excluded.

 **Note:** for this to work, tags must be included in the block, please see the Readme for more information.

+## FilterFromQuoteDisplay
+**Definition:** A regex string representing text to filter out of your highlights.
+This is useful for eliminating things like `{Tagged: #some-tags}` from your quotes before they are presented to you.

+This is specified as a string without regex markers, For example, `'{Tagged: .*}'`.

+## FilterFromClipboardCopy
+**Definition:** A regex string representing text to filter out of your highlights when they are copied to clipboard.
+This is useful for eliminating things like `{Tagged: #some-tags}` from your quotes when you copy them to the clipboard.

+This is specified as a string without regex markers, For example, `'{Tagged: .*}'`.